cncf/mentoring/lfx-mentorship/README.md

-# Community Bridge by The Linux Foundation
+# LFX Mentorship (ex-Community Bridge) by The Linux Foundation

 [LFX Mentorship](https://lfx.linuxfoundation.org/tools/mentorship/) (previously known as Community Bridge) is a platform Developed by the Linux Foundation, which accelerates the adoption, innovation, and sustainability of open source software.

-LFX Mentorship/Community Bridge is actively used by the Cloud Native Computing Foundation as a mentorship platform across the CNCF projects.
+LFX Mentorship is actively used by the Cloud Native Computing Foundation as a mentorship platform across the CNCF projects.

 ## Program Cycles and Archive data